Genetic Testing: Personalized Medicine at its Best

 In addition to BRCA1 and BRCA2, many panels offer testing for Lynch syndrome, or Hereditary Nonpolyposis Colorectal Cancer (HNPCC) and other hereditary cancer syndromes.
 Individuals with Lynch syndrome are at a higher risk for various cancers, such as colon cancer, endometrial cancer, as well as stomach cancer, ovarian cancer, brain cancer.

 A patient who tested negative for BRCA1 and BRCA2 gene changes prior to 2013 should re-contact their physician and/or genetic counselor to discuss updates in genetic testing.
-A patient negative for BRCA1 or BRCA2 gene changes, in some cases, may test positive for a change in another breast cancer gene or other hereditary cancer gene on the new multigene panels.
+A patient negative for BRCA1 or BRCA2 gene changes, in some cases, may test positive for a change in another breast cancer gene or another hereditary cancer gene on the new multigene panels.
 Tifany Lewis, our Genetic Counselor here at Virginia Oncology Associates, feels that “it is important for patients to remain in contact with their physician or genetic counselors regarding any changes to their family history.
 A change in a patient’s personal or family history could result in changes to genetic testing recommendations.”

 Virginia Oncology Associates has several criteria for individuals interested in genetic testing including but not limited to: